Skip to main content

 Third stop: Nuestra Señora de la Candelaria Church

-After visiting this architectural gem, you will be able to enjoy a calm walk around the cobblestone roads of Benagalbón.
-In order to have the perfect closure, you should try the local food in one of the traditional restaurants around town.
-Dishes such as the Malagueño goat meat, migas or gazpachuelo will allow you to experience the essence of Málaga in all of its glory.
+After visiting this architectural gem, enjoy a peaceful walk through Benagalbón’s cobblestone streets.
+To end on a high note, savor local cuisine at one of the traditional town restaurants.
+Dishes such as Malagueño goat, migas, or gazpachuelo will allow you to experience the essence of Málaga.